It’s the ultimate Helix mattress comparison. We compare each Helix mattress side-by-side to help you find the right model for you.

 Between 100 – 150 lbs.

-• If you sleep in a mix of different positions, you may want to consider the Luxe versions—Helix Midnight Luxe or Helix Dawn Luxe.
+- If you sleep in a mix of different positions, you may want to consider the Luxe or Elite versions—Helix Midnight Luxe, Helix Dawn Luxe, Helix Midnight Elite, or Helix Dawn Elite.

 Moderate Weight Sleepers